Home · Insights · Architectural Principles

 Long-lived systems share traits, regardless of size or tooling.
 They acknowledge time, humans, failure, and boredom.

 These principles are not aspirational.
-They are what remains after years of incidents, recoveries, audits, migrations, and quiet Tuesdays.
+They are what remains after years of incidents, recoveries, audits, migrations, quiet Tuesdays, and on-call shifts on New Year's Eve.

 If something here feels conservative, that is intentional.
+The Unix philosophy of small, composable tools that do one thing well carries into operations the same way.
 Infrastructure earns trust slowly.

 Control Is Always Partial